benzookapi/shopify-barebone-app-sample/docs/14-bulkoperation.md

 - Upload success and bulk-operation success are separate events.
 - JSONL requires one valid JSON object per line, not a JSON array and not a multiline object.
 - Match the selected operation type to the uploaded file format.
-- Complete the product operation and download its Result data before uploading the bundled variant sample; dummy GIDs aren't Shopify resources and can't be sent unchanged.
+- Complete the product operation and download its Result data before uploading the bundled variant sample; the dummy product GID isn't a Shopify resource and can't be sent unchanged.
 - Use Result data whose `data` object contains [`productCreate`](https://shopify.dev/docs/api/admin-graphql/unstable/mutations/productCreate).
-Result data containing [`productVariantsBulkCreate`](https://shopify.dev/docs/api/admin-graphql/unstable/mutations/productVariantsBulkCreate) comes from the second operation and can't provide the required product or media GIDs.
+Result data containing [`productVariantsBulkCreate`](https://shopify.dev/docs/api/admin-graphql/unstable/mutations/productVariantsBulkCreate) comes from the second operation and can't provide the required product GID.
 - Keep the bundled product and variant rows aligned. `__lineNumber: 0` supplies IDs for variant row 1, `__lineNumber: 1` supplies row 2, and so on.
 - Shopify doesn't automatically assign a product's media to variants by array position.
-The staged native variables must contain each desired media GID in `variants[].mediaId`.
+In this sample, every staged variant explicitly identifies existing product media by using the same source URL in `variants[].mediaSrc` and `media[].originalSource`.
 - Every variant must provide one value for every option defined on its product.
 - Product image URLs must be reachable by Shopify over HTTP or HTTPS; local filesystem and `localhost` URLs can't be imported.
 - The bundled product handles are fixed.
 Delete previously imported sample products before rerunning the product sample, or change the handles.